This page is a labor of love, dedicated to Belka, Valeska

 VITAMINS

-IMPORTANT TO NOTE---during
+IMPORTANT TO NOTE---during gestation,

-See above notes under Vitamin/Mineral Source regarding the adviseability
+double maintenance levels.
+See above notes under Vitamin/Mineral

-of adding a quality complete vitamin/mineral supplement to the diet, particularly
+Source regarding the adviseability of adding a quality complete vitamin/mineral

 Vitamin C---The dog produces enough Vit C in the liver so that supplementation is not essential, and may even be harmful.
 Vit C is used for collagen production, which is the matrix for ligaments, bone and teeth.
 Vitamin C supplementation may be contraindicated in growing dogs of breeds prone to orthopedic disease such as HOD or OCD.
 It's supplementation has recently been proven to result in relatively higher serum calcium levels, which may significantly diminish the bone resorption that is an essential part of normal healthy bone growth.
-Some people use Ester-C or calcium ascorbate rather than ascorbic acid which is rather acidic.
-250--500mg per day.
-K-V Vet Supply (800-423-8211) carries a powdered Ester-C; B-Naturals (866-368-2728) carries a C with bioflavinoids.

-Vitamin E---400 IU/day of the d-form for dogs of about 75 to 100 pounds; less for smaller dogs.
+Vitamin E---200 IU/day of the d-form for dogs of about 75 to 100 pounds; less for smaller dogs.
 Try to get this from food as well as from supplements, and look for the natural d- form rather than the synthetic dl- form.
 Our diet includes 1/4 cup wheat germ every other day for Vit E, kept refrigerated or frozen by the seller as well as by myself after purchase--it's purchased in 25 lb bags delivered refrigerated to the health food store, then kept in the freezer at home.
 It is a source of B vitamins and zinc as well.
-Vit E capsules of 400 IU are also given.
+Vit E capsules of 200 IU are also given.
 Note: wheat germ is low in calcium and high in phosphorus.
 Vit E is also in the daily raw egg.
 Capsules found at health food stores are excellent to use.

 B Vitamins---Kidneys, liver (high in folic acid), brewer's or nutritional yeast (high in choline), vegetables, wheat germ.
 Nutritional yeast is better than brewer's yeast, especially the B vitamin supplemented nutritional yeasts.
 All of the multi-vitamin-mineral supplements listed above include B Vitamins.
 Note: Brewer's yeast is low in calcium and high in phosphorus.